 In his 1996 State of the Union address, President Clinton called on American schools to require uniforms to ensure the safety of school children.
 Although some schools complied with this suggestion, many schools felt this was too extreme of a measure and began to implement school dress codes.
 Unlike uniform policies, which specify what a student has to wear, school dress codes address what a student cannot wear.
-However, the question remains as to whether school dress codes are really that effective.
+There are some reasons why dress codes are bad for students and staff alike.

 Targets Female Students